hieubo98/docker-magento/README.md

 1. First, install the [Chrome Xdebug helper](https://chrome.google.com/webstore/detail/xdebug-helper/eadndfjplgieldjbigjakmdgkmoaaaoc).
 After installed, right click on the Chrome icon for it and go to Options.
 Under IDE Key, select PHPStorm from the list and click Save.

-2. Next, enable Xdebug in the PHP-FPM container by running: `bin/xdebug enable`, the restart the docker containers (CTRL+C then `bin/start`).
+2. Next, enable Xdebug in the PHP-FPM container by running: `bin/xdebug24x enable` OR `bin/xdebug24x enable` , the restart the docker containers (CTRL+C then `bin/start`).

 3. Then, open `PHPStorm > Preferences > Languages & Frameworks > PHP` and configure: